SelfExplainML/PiML-Toolbox/README.md

 }
 ```

-<em>"GAMI-Net: An Explainable Neural Network based on Generalized Additive Models with Structured Interactions" (Z. Yang, A. Zhang*, and A. Sudjianto, 2021) <a href="https://arxiv.org/abs/2003.07132">arXiv link</a></em>
+"GAMI-Net: An Explainable Neural Network based on Generalized Additive Models with Structured Interactions" (Z. Yang, A. Zhang*, and A. Sudjianto, 2021) <a href="https://arxiv.org/abs/2003.07132">arXiv link</a>
 ```latex
 @article{yang2021gami,
   title={GAMI-Net: An explainable neural network based on generalized additive models with structured interactions},